AlGepe/OmniSnippets_JS/docs/c2c/equationEditor.rst

 In this documentation we have talked extensively about using customJS in our calculators.
 However, we haven't talked about the quickest way to create calculators: **the equation editor**.
 This equation editor is also what sets Omni calculators apart from other online calculators, since it allows any variable to be compute from the others.

-This will be a multipart article where we will try to uncover all the relevant inner-workings of the equation editor.
+This will be a multi-part article where we will try to uncover all the relevant inner-workings of the equation editor.
 For now, let's start with the basics!

 The basics